 A nudge is a simple aspect of people’s decision-making environment that alters their behavior in a predictable way, without forbidding any options or significantly changing their incentives.

 For example, if a school wants to reduce the amount of soda that students drink, then placing water bottles instead of soda cans near the register in the cafeteria counts as a nudge, while banning soda outright does not.

-This means that nudges are generally easy to implement, highly effective, and allow people to make their own choices, which has led to their widespread adoption in both the private and the public sectors, in fields such as finance, health, and education.
+Nudges are generally viewed as low-cost, behaviorally-informed, choice-preserving solutions to various personal and societal issues.
+This means that nudges are generally easy to implement, are relatively effective, and allow people to make their own choices, which has led to their widespread adoption in both the private and the public sectors, in fields such as finance, education, and health.

 Examples of nudges

 An example of a nudge is a sign, placed near the door of a room in an office building, which reminds people that they should turn off the light when they leave in order to reduce electricity consumption.

 Another example of a nudge is a reminder, sent to students by their teacher via email, telling them that their class project is due in a week, and that it took past students a week of hard work to complete their own projects.

 Furthermore, additional examples of nudges and their benefits appear in various other areas of life.
 For instance:

 - Nudges can prompt people to take better care of their health.
 For example, sending people a reminder to schedule a dental check-up doubled the rate of people who signed up.